 The Nigerian Civil War was a particularly violent and brutal conflict fought between the federal side and the secessionist state of Biafra from 1967 to 1970.
 It was prosecuted under the glare of intense Western media coverage which chronicled war crimes, mass starvation, the use of foreign mercenaries and a propaganda battle for the hearts and minds of the world.
 A great deal was documented but a few myths and fictions abound.
-For instance, it was once claimed that more bullets were expended in the conflict than during the whole of the Second World War.
+For instance, it was once claimed that more small arms ammunition was expended in the conflict than during the whole of the Second World War.
 Another one claimed that the celebrity of the Brazilian footballer Pele was potent enough to cause a ceasefire between the warring sides.
 One story I had never heard of until recently was provided by Sam Peckinpah in a Life Magazine interview published in 1972.
 Peckinpah claimed that a viewing by Nigerian troops of The Wild Bunch had been enough to stimulate an indolent federal army into a homicidal frenzy.
 But the veracity of the story is highly questionable.

 In an interview piece for Life Magazine which was published on August 11, 1972, the Hollywood film director Sam Peckinpah said the following:

 During the civil war in Nigeria, the Nigerian troops had been sitting on their asses for weeks, not advancing against the Biafrans.
 Then they showed The Wild Bunch to the troops.
 The Nigerians went out of their minds.
 They shot their guns in the movie.
 The soldiers shot their guns at the movie.
 And the next day they went off to battle, shouting that they wanted to die like William Holden.